franzbu/EnhancedSpaces.spoon/README.md

 * The moment dragging of a window starts, indicators will appear around the borders of the screen to guide you.
 For changing the appearance of the indicators, see section 'Change Size, Color, and Opacity of Grid Indicators' below.

 - Additional feature: If you drag a window beyond the bottom border of the screen and `modifier1` or `modifier2` is released before the left mouse button, the window will be minimized.

-All this has been implemented with the goal of being intuitive; therefore, you will be able to train your muscle memory quickly.

 <img src="https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/demo2.gif" />